Bushmeat Banned As the US Shares Updated List of Items Prohibited When Entering the Country

-- The US Customs and Border Protection (CBP) has warned Ghanaian travellers and others about restricted or prohibited items entering the country
+- The US Customs and Border Protection warned Ghanaian travellers and others about restricted or prohibited items entering the country

-- Certain agricultural products and wildlife products are banned from entering the US to safeguard the health and safety of citizens
+- Certain agricultural products and wildlife products are banned from coming into the US to safeguard the health and safety of citizens

-- There are strict regulations on firearms, alcohol, and medications, and failure to declare them may lead to significant fines
+- The United States has strict regulations on firearms, alcohol, and medications, and failure to declare them may lead to significant fines

 Source: Getty Images

-In a release on their website on Wednesday, June 3, 2026, the US Customs and Border Protection (CBP), which enforces the law for 40 other government agencies, shared an updated list of the unsafe items that are not allowed to enter the United States (US).
+In a release on its website on Wednesday, June 3, 2026, the US Customs and Border Protection (CBP), which enforces the law for 40 other government agencies, shared an updated list of the unsafe items that are not allowed to enter the US.

 What items are banned from entering US?

-If you're relocating to the US, please note that certain items aren't allowed or are restricted.
-The main aim is to prevent disease, pests, and contamination.
+If you're relocating to the US, please note that certain items aren't allowed or are restricted mainly to prevent disease, pests, and contamination.

 Agricultural and food products